See or Say Graphs: Agent-Driven Scalable Graph Structure Understanding with Vision-Language Models: Introduction

 {\bf Scalability remains a fundamental limitation for both textual and visual graph inputs in VLMs.} Given their limited input token capacities, textual graph descriptions are constrained by sequence length, making it difficult to encode the full structure of large graphs \cite{chen2024graphwiz,yuan2024gracore}.
 Visual graph inputs, on the other hand, are restricted by image resolution, resulting in the loss of structural details as graph size increases \cite{zhu-etal-2025-benchmarking}.

-{\bf In addition, VLMs face the lack of an effective mechanism to coordinate different input modalities for graph understanding,} which prevents them from fully leveraging the distinct strengths and complementary advantages of textual and visual modalities.
-As illustrated in Figure~\ref{fig:intro}, under the token length limits of VLMs, the text modality is more effective for simple property tasks such as counting nodes, measuring degrees, and assessing connectivity.
+{\bf In addition, VLMs face the lack of an effective mechanism to coordinate different input modalities for graph structure understanding,} which prevents them from fully leveraging the distinct strengths and complementary advantages of textual and visual modalities.
+As illustrated in Figure~\ref{fig:intro}, under the token length limits of VLMs, the text modality is more effective for tasks that require direct statistical access to explicit graph properties, such as counting nodes, measuring degrees, and assessing connectivity.
 In these cases, the information can be directly located and reasoned over with minimal effort.
 By contrast, the visual modality often performs worse because the limited resolution of global visual graphs blurs structural details, causing VLMs to misidentify relevant elements and leading to performance degradation.

-For tasks that require local and structurally complex reasoning, such as shortest-path computation or cycle detection, high-resolution local visual subgraphs offer a clear advantage for VLMs.
-They provide a ``what-you-see-is-what-you-get'' view of the topology and naturally support stepwise reasoning.
+For tasks that require local graph structure reasoning\footnote{Tasks based on global graph structure require full-graph access coupled with fine-grained structural reasoning, and can be viewed as a composition of global information retrieval and local structural-reasoning tasks.}, such as shortest-path computation or cycle detection, high-resolution local visual subgraphs offer a clear advantage for VLMs.
+They provide a ``what-you-see-is-what-you-get'' view of the graph topology and naturally support structural reasoning.
 In contrast, textual descriptions are often lengthy and lack structural clarity, leaving VLMs with only indirect language cues and thus little structural grounding for effective complex graph reasoning.

-Therefore, a natural conclusion is that realizing the full potential of VLMs in graph understanding requires addressing these two challenges.

-This entails, on the one hand, preserving as much task-relevant graph information as possible within limited input tokens, and on the other hand, assigning tasks according to modality strengths: letting the text modality efficiently address simple property tasks, while leveraging the visual modality to directly support local and structurally complex tasks.
+Therefore, a natural conclusion is that fully leveraging VLMs for graph structure understanding requires addressing these two challenges.
+This entails, on the one hand, preserving as much task-relevant graph information as possible within limited input tokens, and on the other hand, assigning tasks according to modality strengths: letting the text modality efficiently address graph property tasks, while leveraging the visual modality to directly support local structure reasoning tasks.